Here’s a checklist of essentials you’ll need to have on hand when you bring your puppy home.

 The best piece of advice for new puppy owners is enjoy this time and have fun.
 Your pup will grow quickly and soon be sleeping well.
 You’ll both be in a new routine and you’ll just love that little puppy.

-By the way, any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
-We only suggest products that we believe benefit our community of dog owners.
-Thanks for your support.
+By the way, we suggest products that we believe benefit our community of dog owners.
+Any links on this page that lead to products on Amazon are affiliate links and I may earn a commission if you make a purchase as not additional cost to you.

 1. Dog food and water bowls